Crypto Adoption Around the World: Madagascar

 E-commerce is gradually gaining traction in Madagascar, supported by local online marketplaces and delivery services.
 Cryptocurrencies could offer new advantages for cross-border transactions, enabling small Malagasy businesses to connect directly with international customers.

 This approach could help them avoid high costs from currency conversions and traditional bank fees, making it more feasible for small businesses to export goods to global markets.
+Crypto payments provide a borderless solution that could particularly benefit Madagascar’s vanilla and textile exporters.

 2. Tourism